viggy28/viggy28.dev/content/_index.md

 ---
 title: "Vignesh Ravichandran"
 featured_image: ''
-description: "Building Omnigres"
+description: "Co-founder of Omnigres.
+Obsessed about database platforms, specifically Postgres"
 ---

+There are two things I strongly believe.

-Tech world is smaller than one imagines.
-I have countless examples.
+1. The tech world is smaller than one imagines
+2. Always, try to be nice.